 \begin{definition} A \textit{semantic run-length encoding} (SRLE) of a ray $\bfR_\tau \bfeta_b$ cast through a multi-class OcTree is an ordered list of tuples of the form $[(\omega_{\tau,b,q}, \bfchi_{t,q})]^{Q_{\tau, b}}_{q=1}$, where $\omega_{\tau,b,q}$ and $\bfchi_{t,q}$ respectively represent the width and the log-odds vector of the intersection between the ray and the cells in $\calR_{\tau, b}^q(r_{max})$.
 The width $\omega_{\tau,b,q}$ is the number of OcTree \textit{elements} along the ray intersection, where an OcTree element is a cell with the smallest physical dimensions. \end{definition}

 Fig.~\ref{fig:SRLE} shows an example of SRLE over a semantic OctoMap.
-While SRLE can be used be used in a uniform-resolution grid map, it is particularly effective of a multi-class OcTree, which inherently contains large regions with homogeneous multi-class log-odds.
-Additionally, the OcTree data structure allows for faster ray casting since it can be done over OcTree leaf nodes \cite{ray_trace_octomap_1, ray_trace_octomap_2}, instead over a uniform-resolution grid as in \cite{bresenham}.
+While SRLE can be used in a uniform-resolution grid map, it is particularly effective of a multi-class OcTree, which inherently contains large regions with homogeneous multi-class log-odds.
+Additionally, the OcTree data structure allows faster ray casting since it can be done over OcTree leaf nodes \cite{ray_trace_octomap_1, ray_trace_octomap_2}, instead of a uniform-resolution grid as in \cite{bresenham}.

 SRLE ray casting delivers substantial gains in efficiency for mutual information computation since the contribution of each group $\{m_i \mid i \in \calR_{\tau, b}^q(r_{max})\}$ in the innermost summation of \eqref{eq:mut_inf_semantic} can be obtained in closed form.